-Candidates will be asked to scan the room in which they are taking the exam with their webcam to confirm there are no prohibited materials or devices in the room.
-If the candidate is unable to scan the room, the invigilator may ask the candidate to use the camera on their phone or a mirror.
+Candidates will be asked to scan the room in which they are taking the exam with the camera on their mobile phone or a portable webcam to confirm there are no prohibited materials or devices in the room.
 If the candidate is unable to do this the invigilator will record this in their report.
 Candidates may also be asked to demonstrate that they have no hidden devices on their person, for example by rolling up sleeves to show any watches, showing their ears to assess for any earpieces and emptying pockets.
+The invigilator may also ask to check any wires, USB devices plugged into the device or ask to see the operational functions on the device.

-The whole desk area surrounding the PC/laptop must be clear of materials (in all directions).
-The only device candidates are permitted to use are their own simple, non-scientific, non-programmable calculator.
-Invigilators will verify that the calculator matches this specification upon registration to the exam.
+The whole desk area surrounding the PC/laptop must be clear of materials (in all directions, this includes shelves or desk drawers).
+The only devices candidates are permitted to use are their own simple, non-scientific, non-programmable calculator and a basic timer.
+Invigilators will verify that the calculator matches the above specification upon registration to the exam.
 There will also be a simple (non-scientific) calculator provided on the online platform.
 Please ensure that your calculator is working before the exam.
 You will not be permitted to leave the room to access additional equipment during the exam.